A Platform to Amplify Community-led Leadership and Development

 Many users expressed a desire to work closely with other communities, citing the natural partnership, close proximity and shared needs, but also a need to be intentional.
-For example, they indicated that partnership would need to occur between villages in the same Chiefdom, to avoid governance issues.
-They brought up role clarity, fair and transparent resource allocation, and conflicts of interests as areas for focus.
-We know we must further flesh this out both now and with participants in the pilot year.
+For example, they indicated that partnerships would need to occur between villages in the same Chiefdom to avoid governance issues.
+They indicated role clarity, fair and transparent resource allocation, and conflicts of interests as areas for focus both in our program adaptations – which we have responded to - and in our continued conversations.

-While the users highlighted skills from OneVillage Partners projects and their engagement to date, they made it clear that they would require specific technical support to be successful in this next phase.
-We will respond to this – and will incorporate additional skills into the leadership cohort training, such as report template making, linkages to suppliers for project supplies, linkages to government entit
+Additionally, while the users highlighted skills from OneVillage Partners projects and their engagement to date; they made it clear that they would require specific technical support to be successful in this next phase.
+As such, we have incorporated additional skills into the leadership cohort training, such as report template making, linkages to suppliers for project supplies and linkages to government entities.

 What are the key steps for implementation in the next 1-3 years?
 (You can attach a timeline or GANTT chart in place of a written plan, if desired.)
 (1000 characters)